 The Wadsworth Atheneum Museum of Art—America’s oldest public art museum—has been undergoing a major renovation since 2010 that is slated to be complete in 2015.
 The $33 million project has renewed the museum’s historic structures and has added 17 new galleries—nearly 16,000 square feet of exhibition space—to the building’s existing footprint for an improved visitor experience.

 The museum is open during the final phase of renovation, and though some galleries may be unavailable, many favorite works are on view.
-Selected highlights from the Contemporary collection on view include pieces by Chuck Close, Robert Motherwell, and Frank Stella.
+A selection of European old masters, Impressionist painters, and Contemporary artists are featured in Heaven and Earth: Masterworks from the Permanent Collection.
 Also available are examples from the museum’s collections of Hudson River School paintings, Colt firearms, Wallace Nutting furniture, American art from the colonial period to the mid-20th century, Surrealism, and the acclaimed MATRIX exhibition program.

 2015 will be a seminal moment in the museum’s storied 173-year legacy.
 Major exhibition openings and unveilings of newly refurbished collection galleries will dazzle patrons while new interpretive content and interactive technology will encourage deeper engagement with artwork.
 Once all spaces are revealed, it will be the first time in nearly 50 years that all galleries are simultaneously open to the public.